runzhigege/vertx-zero/doc/vertx-zero-tutorial/d10061-jooqmysql-configuration.md

     jdbcUrl: "jdbc:mysql://127.0.0.1:3306/DB_ZERO?serverTimezone=UTC&useUnicode=true&characterEncoding=UTF-8&autoReconnect=true&failOverReadOnly=false&useSSL=false"
 ```

-> Be sure the configuration of your jooq is the same as jooq xml configuration file.
+> Be sure the configuration of your jooq is the same as jooq xml configuration up.god.file.

 ## 4. Summary